 The "Plaza de América" of Seville is a place of great beauty on the southern edge of the Parque de María Luisa.
 It consists of wonderful gardens, roundles and buildings built for the 1929 Ibero-American Exhibition.

 The "Miguel de Cervantes" and "Rodríguez Marín" roundels are the most representative; on them we can admire the different streams with his most famous works.
 In the middle of the square is a pretty pond surrounded by pillars.
 These columns are connected to light balloons.
 On them are winged depictions of the "Victoria", created by Manuel Delgado Brackembury and Lorenzo Coullaut Valera.

-The space is flanked by the Royal Pavilion, the Museum of Popular Arts and Traditions and the Archaeological Museum.
-The buildings in this Plaza were designed by architect Aníbal González for the Ibero-American Exposition, which took place in Seville in 1929.
+The square is flanked by the "Pabellón Real", the "Museo de Artes y Costumbres Populares" and the "Museo Arqueológico".
+The buildings were designed by the architect Aníbal González for the 1929 Ibero-American Exhibition.

 Consorcio Turismo de Sevilla (Administration)